awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 Security Hub supports both periodic and change\-triggered compliance checks\.
 Periodic checks are automatically run again within 12 hours after the latest run\.
 Change\-triggered checks are run when the resource associated with the check has any state changes\.
 For any Security Hub compliance check based on a managed AWS Config rule, you can click through to that rule to see whether it is change triggered or periodic\.
 In general, Security Hub leverages change triggered rules whenever possible, but there must be Config Configuration Item support for the resource to use a change triggered rule\.
 Security Hub's compliance checks that leverage Security Hub's own custom lambda functions are always periodic\.
 Periodicity cannot currently be changed\.

-## CIS AWS Foundations Standard Checks Supported in Security Hub<a name="securityhub-standards-checks"></a>
+## CIS AWS Foundations Controls<a name="securityhub-standards-checks"></a>

-The following are the CIS AWS Foundations standard's compliance checks that are supported in this release of Security Hub\.
+Security Hub supports the following controls in the CIS AWS Foundations Benchmark\.

 **Important**
 You can disable the entire CIS AWS Foundations standard and thus stop Security Hub from running checks against its rules and generating findings based on those checks\.
 You *can't* disable individual rules in the CIS AWS Foundations standard\.